 Be sure to have a plan of analysis, e.g., which analysis and in what order will they be done?
-Interpret the results in the light of the experimental conditions and hypotheses tested.
+Interpret the results in light of the experimental conditions and hypotheses tested.
 Statistics do not prove anything and there is always the possibility that your conclusions may be wrong.
 One must consider the consequences of drawing an incorrect conclusion and modify the interpretation accordingly.
 Do not jump to a conclusion just because an effect is significant.
 This is especially so if the conclusion doesn’t agree with previously established facts.
 The experimental data should be checked very carefully if this occurs, as the results must make sense!

 10. Final report of the experiment